davidpesetsky/davidpesetsky.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-<i>As is obvious, this website is still being built.
+<small><small><i>As is obvious, this website is still being built.
 The current content is mostly lorem ipsum-ish stuff that comes with the website theme.
-I hope to finish the task of building it over the coming weeks this summer.</i> [05/2026]
+I hope to finish the task of building it over the coming weeks this summer.</i> [05/2026]</small></small>

 I am a linguist specializing in syntax — the study of the laws that govern how sentences are composed from their constituent parts.